- The rate of unemployment portends danger for Nigeria according to speaker of Labour and Productivity, Chris Ngige

 - Specifically the labour minister said the country is in trouble and that whoever says other wise is not honest

-He attributed this on Tuesday and lack of education to the problems bedevilling the country, warning that if not tackled the country might be “completely wiped out.”
+He attributed this to lack of education to the problems bedevilling the country.
+He said that if not tackled the country might be “completely wiped out.”

 Ngige, Fashola, others must go, Nigerians react as Buhari sacks two ministers